Without taking an Intelligence Quotient test, what traits, thoughts patterns, or behaviors would a high IQ person show?

 People tend to believe that a significant portion of intelligence comes from hard work and a good attitude toward many things like learning, relationships, social life, criticism, feedback, etc. Essentially, both emotional intelligence characteristics like working hard and having a good attitude help people grow.
 Hard work (consistency & growing through failure) is a non-optional way to achieve expertise, regardless of how genetically lucky one is.

 Outside theory, intelligence is a practical concern in job performance, academic success, self-management, social growth, etc. These dimensions of life require general knowledge and tacit knowledge, which is the ability to understand things that are not always said out loud.
 Cultural sensitivity, flirting, conversational dynamics, etc. depend on tacit knowledge that we acquire through body language, actions, trial & error, life experience, observation, and some deductive reasoning.
 For example – When is it right to pick a debate?
 When is a bad time to ask someone out on a date?
 Tacit knowledge is heavily dependent on the context and what that context tells us.

 4. Good language proficiency and reasoning skills

 Intelligence tests usually measure verbal ability, reasoning ability, and problem-solving ability.
 However, many tests try to eliminate the influence of language by testing reasoning & problem-solving without the use of language – by asking people to predict patterns.
 Regardless of how intelligence is measured, language plays a role in how we think and communicate.
 At least superficially, being articulate and well-spoken often indicates a person has learned the art of communication.
+This includes a large vocabulary and methods of explaining their thoughts.
 That demonstrates many types of intelligence.